jcpeinado/Team_Project-TTC_Delays/README.md

 We have grouped the codes in categories, as shown in the following file: [`code_category_description.csv`](/data/raw_data/code_category_description.csv)

+* Date Range: Jan, 01 2024 to Jan 31, 2025
+* Company:The Toronto subway, operated by the TTC (Toronto Transit Commission), consists of three lines: Line 1 (Yonge-University), Line 2 (Bloor-Danforth), and Line 4 (Sheppard).
+* Data Points: 28,571 entries
+* Adjustments: 17,653 entries in dataset 'df_delay.csv'
+* Additional source: 'code_category_description.csv' (130 entries)

+Based on typical delay datasets, expect columns like:

+- Date and Time: Indicates when the delay occurred.
+- Station: Specifies the station where the delay happened.
+- Duration (Min Delay): Describes the length of the delay.
+- Reason/Category: Explains the cause of the delay (e.g., mechanical, weather).
+- Line: Identifies the subway line affected.
+- Category: Describes the categories associated with the codes that specify the underlying reasons for TTC delays

+Tis file  categorize various delay codes related to transportation operations.

+Categories :
+* Mechanical/Electrical/Vehicle Equipment: Issues like HVAC malfunctions (EUAC), brake problems (EUBK), or door sensor failures (EUDO).
+* Signaling/Communication/Power: Problems such as signal control failures (PUCSC) or traction power distribution issues (PUTTP).
+* Track/Infrastructure/Debris: Includes track-level debris (PUTD) and structural problems at stations or tunnels (PUTS).
+* Operations/Staffing/Scheduling: Delays caused by staff shortages (MUESA) or scheduling errors (MUCL).
+* Door/Passenger/Platform Incidents: Situations like doors blocked by debris (MUDD) or passengers interfering with train operations (MUD).
+* Weather/External: Delays due to severe weather events (MUFM) or snow buildup (PUTIS).
+* Medical/Injury/Safety: Instances involving ill passengers or injuries, both for staff and passengers (MUI, MUIE).
+* Security/Policing: Emergency situations such as unauthorized individuals on tracks (SUUT) or vandalism (SUG).
+* Transportation/Operator: Operator-related issues like overshooting platforms (TUOS) or procedural errors (TUATC).
+* Miscellaneous: General or uncategorized delays (MUGD).

 ###     3. Data Cleaning and Processing

+Data Cleaning for the Team Project TTC Delay

+This code prepares the data for analysis by merging datasets for period Jan, 01, 2024 to Jan 31, 2025, cleaning up unnecessary columns, and standardizing date formats.
+It sets the foundation for further exploration and visualization of TTC subway delays.
+The  the result for years 2024 and 2025 datasets are concatenated into a single DataFrame named 'df_delay.csv' and saved at directory  '../data/processed_data/df_delay.csv'.

+Files Used:
+1. ttc-subway-delay-data-2024.csv:
+ - this file contains TTC subway delay data for the year 2024.
+ - it is loaded into a DataFrame named df_2024 using pd.read_csv().

+2. TTC Subway Delay Data since 2025.csv:
+ - this file contains TTC subway delay data for month of January of 2025.

+3. code_category_description.csv
+- file to categorize various delay codes related to transportation operations

 ###     4. Model Training and Development